stoyonaga/EECS6322/README.md

 2024-02-24: Base repository has been setup.
 2024-02-25: Updated README to include important information from the second pass of the paper.
 2024-02-25: Added dataset to the repository
+2024-02-26: Worked on coding a sandbox environment in Google Colab for the LLMs (Compute seems to be sufficient!!)
+2024-02-27: Started working on the finetuning program for Justice Dataset
+2024-02-28: Continued working on the finetuning program; Unable to test fully because I used up all my gpu compute for now :(
+2024-02-29: TBA
 ```